10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 3. Some Resorts Specialise in Certain Types of Fishing

 While standard fishing charters will do trolling, others offer specialities like spearfishing, popping and jigging and handline fishing.
 Learn more about where to spearfish and who to spearfish within The Complete Guide to Spearfishing in Fiji.
-As for tours that offer different fishing techniques for the experienced angler, see 10 Best Fishing Tours in Fiji.
+As for tours that offer different fishing techniques for the experienced angler, see the 20 Best Fishing Tours in Fiji and 10 Best Fishing Resorts in Fiji.

 4. Reef Fishing is a Great Introduction to Fishing